 Part of the reason that humus is difficult to define is that scientists do not entirely understand what it is.
 It is distinct from organic matter because it has no shape or structure—not even cells.
-However, it is also derived from organic matter, consisting of decomposed plant and/or animal residues.
+However, it is nevertheless derived from organic matter.

 There are a number of related gardening terms that can cause confusion:

 - Organic matter.
 Organic matter is still in a state of decomposition.
 Some of the ingredients that went into it can be identified and separated from the rest.

 - Compost.
 Compost is made up of organic matter.
 It also contains particles of residue that can be further decomposed.
 To the naked eye, finished compost may present no signs of the organic matter that went into it, but there are still microscopic structures present that are not found in humus.

 - Peat.
 Peat is a constant source of confusion to gardeners.
 Peat moss is not peat humus, and peat humus is not humus at all.
 Peat moss is partially decayed sphagnum moss, a species of moss that grows in bogs.
 Peat humus is a combination of sediments and more thoroughly decayed peat moss that collects at the bottoms of bogs.

 Gardeners should note that no soil is entirely made up of humus.
 It is just one of the many ingredients that go into a healthy garden soil.

 Benefits of Humus

-Contrary to popular belief, humus has no nutrients, since it is fully decomposed.
+Contrary to popular belief, humus contains no nutrients, since it is fully decomposed.
 Instead, this structureless substance paradoxically plays more of a structural role in garden soil.

 The following are a few of the functions that humus serves: